Brayyy/node-consulea/README.md

 | exitIfRequiredKeysFail | No  | If set `false`, Consulea will just warn about missing key |
 | consulClientConfig     | No  | Consul config object, if you'd rather configure it yourself |

+## Notes

-Note: The Consul host:port can be also be defined using the environment variable `CONSUL_HTTP_ADDR`.
+The Consul host:port can be also be defined using the environment variable `CONSUL_HTTP_ADDR`.
 This may be helpful if code is running in Docker or the Consul agent isn't running on the local instance.

 ```bash
 # Don't use localhost:8500, connect somewhere else